RaphaelBts/MovieSearch/README.md

 ## Introduction

 MovieSearch is a chatbot available on [Discord](https://discord.com) that will help you find movies in movie theaters near you.
 Especially, he will assist you on tasks like:
-- Finding informations on a specific movie
+- Finding information on a specific movie
-- Finding screenings of a speicifc movie near you
+- Finding screenings of a specific movie near you
 - Finding the available screenings near you
-He will also recommand you some movies, based on what is popular today and on which movie you want to see.
+He will also recommend you some movies, based on what is popular today and on which movie you want to see.

 Based on **real-time data**, you will be able to easily find information you need and even book your tickets for your desired movie screening (if available of course).